ligato/site/README.md

 * all content is contained in the content/ folder.
 You can see how sub-folders under content/ relate to specific content and corresponding templates in the layouts/ on the site.

 * all the content here is high-level.
-Detailed technical documentation is automatically retrieved from the [Ligato docs repo](https://github.com/ligato/docs) and hosted on a readthedocs.io site which in turn is reachable by the `documentation` menu option at the top and various topic-specific pointers throughout the site.
+Detailed technical documentation is automatically retrieved from the [Ligato docs repo](https://github.com/ligato/docs) and hosted on a readthedocs.org site which in turn is reachable by the `documentation` menu option at the top and various topic-specific pointers throughout the site.

 * Check the `front matter` of new content/ md files.
-Sidebar, templates, title, etc. may change depending on location in website.
+Sidebar, templates, title, etc. may change depending on the location in website.

 * `config.yaml` is the main config file.